rubytogether/rubytogether.org/app/views/news/2018-08-08-july-2018-monthly-update.html.md

 In July, we updated 15 dependencies in RubyGems.org, and we released the alpha version of [two-factor authentication](https://github.com/rubygems/rubygems.org/pull/1729) for logging into the website.
 If you’d like to try it now, enable it by running `document.cookie='mfa_feature=true;path=/'` in your browser console.
 We’re working on adding support for multiple factors to the CLI as well, and you should see more updates on it next month.

-We also fixed a few small bugs around the dashboard and atom feeds for users who are logged out.
+We also fixed a few small bugs around the dashboard and Atom feeds for users who are logged out.

 This month, RubyGems.org gained 38 commits from 4 authors, making 1,124 additions and 183 deletions across 84 files.